 A three-year post-study work authorization

-New Zealand is home to some of the best organizations to provide upscale employment prospects.
+New Zealand has some of the best organizations to provide upscale employment prospects.

 There are multiple employment opportunities in New Zealand, with a starting salary of NZD 91,000 per year.